 In colder climates that get snow attic ventilation helps prevent the heat from your home from melting the snow prematurely and causing ice dams which can back up water and cause your roof to degrade and eventually leak.

 Attic ventilation helps by allowing the buildup of hot air to leave your attic and reduces your air conditioning costs by helping your attic effectively be the barrier between you and the sun’s heat.
+Cool air enters through the soffit vents while the hot air naturally rises up and outside.

 Proper ventilation extends the life of shingle roofs.
 The high Arizona heat combined with an attic that is no ventilated can actually bake your shingles and age them much quicker than they should.
 In fact many shingle manufacturers include in their warranty the need for attic ventilation to maintain a homeowner’s warranty.

-Types of Attic Ventilation in Phoenix We Offer
+Types of Attic Ventilation We Offer in Phoenix

 Master Flow Gable Mount Attic Ventilators